What we learned from Seahawks coach Pete Carroll on Wednesday

-RENTON — After an unprecedented offseason and training camp, things are getting somewhat back to normal for the Seahawks as they are now in full game week mode preparing for Sunday’s season opener at Atlanta.
+RENTON — After an unprecedented offseason and training camp, things are getting back to normal for the Seahawks as they are in full game-week mode preparing for Sunday’s season opener at Atlanta.

 That means coach Pete Carroll held his usual Wednesday news conference — though via Zoom — to talk about the game and other matters.